jannisbrandt/patternlab-bootstrap-starterkit/README.md

      ```bash
     gulp patternlab:serve
     ```
-4.   that open the browser with http://127.0.0.1:3000/ and you can see your Bootstrap Pattern Lab Libary
+4. Open the browser with http://127.0.0.1:3000/ and you can see your Bootstrap Pattern Lab Libary